DoxrGitHub/doxrblogs/content/posts/hrimaging-sqli.md

 # SQL Injection Vulnerability in HRImaging

 I didn't do a lot of bug hunting this summer, but while I was on HRImaging for a project of mine, I found a vulnerability that let me inject SQL payloads into the promo code field.
+For context, HRImaging is a platform and service that takes school pictures, and they have a web interface to preview your images.
 Since so much of what happened before I found the vulnerability pertains to my project (which should stay private), this blog post isn't that long.
 For context, HRImaging takes pictures for the yearbook and stuff, and they have a website where you can put in someone's name, ID, and school, and you will be able to order their pictures.

 ## TL;DR: